kueiapp/websocket-client-server-express/README.md

 > npm run test
 * the script uses package node-dev to watch the code continoualy in modification
 3. Test the code in TypeScript
-> npm run dev
+> npm run debug
 * the script uses package nodemon to run TypeScript code directly
-4. Compile TypeScript to JavaScript
+4. Compile TypeScript to JavaScript using tsc
 > npm run build
 * you need to set up tsconfig.json of TypeScript first
 ------------